-Located just outside the city, the park is on a small river that branches off of the Caloosahatchee River, near the Florida Power and Light plant.
+Located just outside the city of Fort Myers, the Lee County Manatee Park is on a warm water discharge canal in Southwest Florida that branches off of the Caloosahatchee River, near the Florida Power and Light power plant.

-You can also take a walk on nature paths that wind through gardens, the park, or rent kayaks and fish from the fishing pier on the Orange River.
+You can fish from the fishing pier on the Orange River.

 You can also see manatees in Florida State Parks in Homosassa Springs and Chiefland, Florida.